liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-02-05 15:51:27 "Try to develop a reflex reaction - if a computer does anything unexpected, freeze."

 - 2022-02-05 14:05:40 "In a nutshell, the aim of a bug report is to enable the programmer to see the program failing in front of them. " --- [How to Report Bugs Effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html)

 - 2022-02-05 11:13:23 "Roses are red, Violets are blue, Sugar is sweet, And so are you."